tonytw1/wellynews/README.md

 #### Hand tagging

-Represents a tag applied directly by a user
+Represents a tag applied directly by a user.

 #### Publisher tags

-News items inherit the tags their publisher have
+News items inherit tags from their publisher.

+For well categorised publishers such as transport operators or sports clubs this approach places their newsitems with a high level of confidence.

 #### Feed tags

 News items accepted from a feed inherit the hand taggings applied to the feed.

+When a publisher has multiple feeds each feed generally has a very specific topic (such as a city council's planning applications).
+In this case a feed tagging can be be very accurate.

-#### Ancestor
+#### Ancestor tags

-Includes the ancestors of applied tags. ie. Trains implies Transport.
+Includes the ancestors of applied tags.
+Been tagged as Trains implies that this newsitem is related to Transport.

 ## Autotagger